-Detailed data are now being analyzed in greater depth and discussed with experts in the field with regard to the continued clinical development program.
 Neuropathic pain is an area with great unmet medical need, especially with respect to finding alternatives to opioids, and we believe that ACD440 could significantly improve quality of life for patients suffering from this type of pain.
-Only one of eight patients is satisfied with their current treatment, which demonstrates the great unmet medical need.
-Moreover, we also see opportunities for our compound in nociceptive pain (tissue damage pain), for which we also received data in our phase I clinical trial.
+Only one out of five patients is satisfied with their current treatment.2) During the last quarter, we organized a seminar on neuropathic pain and ACD440 together with pain expert Dr. Rolf Karlström at Uppsala University and Uppsala University Hospital.
+If you want to know more, the seminar is available on our website and YouTube channel.3)